 Effective August 15, 2007, federal regulations require that all employees involved in the proposing, conducting, and reporting of research project results file an annual COI disclosure form to notify their institution of possible conflicts of interest.
 In response to this mandate, recent audits, and federal assessments, NC State University has updated its Conflict of Interest (COI) policy NC State University has updated its Conflict of Interest (COI) policy to include Graduate Assistants and SHRA employees paid, in part or in whole, from ledger 5 (sponsored research) funds.
 These individuals are now required to file an annual COI disclosure via the online COI disclosure system.

 NOTE: Only SHRA employees and Graduate Assistants paid from ledger 5 funds are required to file a COI disclosure.
 If you are NOT being paid from ledger 5 funds, you do not have to file a COI disclosure.

-Completion of the disclosure takes between 2 and 15 minutes depending on whether or not you have any significant financial relationships requiring disclosure as prompted by the questions presented to you in the system itself.
+Completing a COI disclosure only takes between 2 and 15 minutes of your time, depending on whether or not you have any significant financial relationships requiring disclosure as prompted by the questions presented to you in the COI disclosure form.